When it comes to measuring and proving the performance of your UX efforts, data speaks volumes—and that's where UX KPIs come in.

 By running a customer satisfaction survey regularly, you'll be able to track the overall user satisfaction and see how customers respond to changes in your product, such as new features or UX changes.

 Measure how satisfied users are with your product with our "Get regular satisfaction insights" survey.
-Get the template now.
+Use the template now.

 How to report UX KPIs